High Quality Services

 Our caring and compassionate veterinary care team!

-After graduation with honor from college of veterinary medicine, I started practicing veterinary medicine in northern Ontario for few years this is when I developed special interest in small animal surgery and emergency medicine.
+After graduating with honors from the college of veterinary medicine, I started practicing veterinary medicine in northern Ontario for a few years.
+This is when I developed a special interest in small animal surgery and emergency medicine.
 I then moved to continue practicing at multiple emergency clinics in Niagara and Hamilton areas for few more years.

 I always had the pleasure to work around excellent well educated and trained staff that shared my value of practice that is focused mainly on client education.
 I enjoy educating clients about the care of their pet, help them understand better the preventive medicine and take good care of their furry